On the topological contents of eta invariants: The spectral geometric construction

+up to homotopy for a suitable integer $k$.
+We require that $\hat f^{*} \xi_{k}$ is a complement of the tangent bundle of $M$, i.e. that there exists an isomorphism

-We call the choice of $\hat f$ together with such an isomorphism a representative of the normal $B$-structure on $M$.\end{ddd} The normal $B$-structure itself is given by the equivalence class of the representative under the equivalence relation generated by stabilization (which allows to change $k$) and joint homotopy of $\hat f$ together with isomorphism (\ref{eq1360}).
+\begin{ddd} A normal $B$-structure on $f$ consists of the choice of $\hat f$ and the isomorphism \eqref{eq1360}. \end{ddd} There is an obvious notion of a stabilisation of a normal $B$-structure which allows to increase $k$.
+A stable normal $B$-structure is an equivalence class of normal $B$-structures under the relation generated by stabilisation.

-The bordism group $\pi_{n}(MB\wedge X_{+})$ is the set of equivalence classes of cycles, where the equivalence relation is given by bordism, and the group structure is induced by the disjoint sum.
-A zero bordism of $(M,f,g)$ is given by a triple $(W,F,G)$ of similar data, where $W$ is a compact $n+1$-dimensional with boundary $\partial W\cong M$, and $F:W\to B$ and $G:W\to X$ are maps which extend $f$ and $g$.
-We require that the $B$-structure on the stable normal bundle of $W$ represented by $F$ restricts to the $B$-structure on the stable normal bundle of $M$ represented by $f$.
+The bordism group $\pi_{n}(MB)$ is the set of equivalence classes of cycles, where the equivalence relation is given by bordism, and the group structure is induced by the disjoint sum.
+A zero bordism of $(M,f)$ is given by a pair $(W,F)$ of similar data, where $W$ is a compact $n+1$-dimensional Riemannian manifold with boundary $\partial W\cong M$ and product structure and $F:W\to B$ carries a stable normal $B$-structure which extends the one on $f$.
 In detail this means the following.
-The representative of the normal $B$-structure on $W$ by $F$ involves an isomorphism An outgoing normal field of $TW_{|\partial W}$ provides a decomposition
+First of all the map $\hat F$ extends $\hat f$.
+The stable normal $B$-structure on $W$ is represented by an isomorphism The outgoing normal field of $TW_{|\partial W}$ provides an orthogonal decomposition